Welcome to VanEck

 The views and opinions expressed are those of VanEck.
 Fund manager commentaries are general in nature and should not be construed as investment advice.
 Opinions are subject to change with market conditions.
 Any discussion of specific securities mentioned in the commentaries is neither an offer to sell nor a solicitation to buy these securities.
 Fund holdings will vary.

 You can lose money by investing in the Fund.
 Any investment in the Fund should be part of an overall investment program rather than a complete program.
-Because the Fund is a "fund-of-funds," an investor will indirectly bear the principal risks of the exchange-traded products in which it invests, including but not limited to, risks associated with cash and cash equivalents, debt securities, exchange traded products, exchange traded products’ underlying investments, below investment grade securities, commodities and commodity-linked derivatives, commodities and commodity-linked derivatives tax, common stock, concentration, derivatives, emerging markets, investment style, small- medium and large-capitalization companies, limited number of holdings, market, model and data, operational, portfolio turnover and regulatory risks.
+Because the Fund is a "fund-of-funds," an investor will indirectly bear the principal risks of the exchange-traded products in which it invests, including but not limited to, risks associated with cash and cash equivalents, money market funds, debt securities, exchange traded products, exchange traded products’ underlying investments, below investment grade securities, commodities and commodity-linked derivatives, commodities and commodity-linked derivatives tax, common stock, concentration, derivatives, emerging markets, foreign currency, foreign securities, investment style, small- medium and large-capitalization companies, limited number of holdings, market, models and data, operational, portfolio turnover and regulatory risks.
 The Fund will bear its share of the fees and expenses of the exchange-traded products.
 Consequently, an investment in the Fund entails more direct and indirect expenses than a direct investment in an exchange-traded product.
 Because the Fund invests in exchange-traded products, it is subject to additional risks that do not apply to conventional mutual funds, including the risks that the market price of an exchange-traded product's shares may be higher or lower than the value of its underlying assets, there may be a lack of liquidity in the shares of the exchange-traded product, or trading may be halted by the exchange on which they trade.
 Principal risks of investing in foreign securities include changes in currency rates, foreign taxation and differences in auditing and other financial standards.
 Debt securities may be subject to credit risk and interest rate risk.
 Investments in debt securities typically decrease in value when interest rates rise.

 Investing involves risk, including possible loss of principal.
 Please call 800.826.2333 or visit vaneck.com for a free prospectus and summary prospectus.
 An investor should consider investment objectives, risks, charges and expenses of the investment company carefully before investing.
 The prospectus and summary prospectus contain this and other information.
 Please read the prospectus and summary prospectus carefully before investing.